Tips for dealing with people’s attitudes to single parents

 Choose how much you tell people

 People can be curious, but you don’t have to explain why and how you became a single parent if you don’t want to.
-You might prefer to keep it general and say something like ‘I’m raising Tom alone at the moment’.
+You might prefer to keep it general and say something like ‘I’m enjoying raising Meg alone’.

 Prepare your child to answer questions

 People might ask your child about his family situation, so you could help him work out what to say.
-For example, he could say ‘I live with my Mum’, or ‘I have two homes.
-I move between Mum and Dad’.
+For example, he could say ‘I live with my Mum’, or ‘I have two homes’.

 Surround yourself with what you need